libamtrack/library/README.md

 Refer to README_DEVELOPERS on how to do that.

 ## i.
 Web-interface
 The web interface covers a subset of libamtrack functions for easy access and can be found on libamtrack's website: https://libamtrack.github.io/web/.
 The sources can be found at (/distributions/JavaScript).
-The interface development was started by Christoph Kolb within his Bachelor thesis and consolidated by Leszek Grzanka....
+The interface development was started by Christoph Kolb within his Bachelor thesis and consolidated by Leszek Grzanka.

 ## ii.
 R